What Are the Future Innovations in Microbiome Science?

 2. What is oral–gut microbiome therapy?

-3. How do polyphenols support microbiome health?
+3. How do polyphenols support the microbiome?

 4. Are microbiome therapies becoming personalized?